-- 3.1 The supporting mechanism must be compatible to the diagram shown in Fig. 1.
+- 3.1.
+The supporting mechanism must be compatible to the diagram shown in Fig. 1.
 Ball bearings must be used in the axle of rotation supporting the pole, only exception being the instrumentation potentiometer or encoder.
 If the potentiometer or encoder is driven through gears then the gear friction must be very small as quantified in section 3.2.
-It must be able to swing freely from -45°to +45°from the vertical position when the vehicle is positioned in region B. - 3.2 The gear friction is quantified as follows:
+It must be able to swing freely from -45° to $+45^{\circ}$ from the vertical position when the vehicle is positioned in region B. - 3.2 The friction of the suspension mechanism is quantified as follows: The pole used for balancing is also used for this purpose.
+The robot will be placed upside-down to make the pole a regular pendulum.